Erasmus

 With JAPAN:

-• Mission Okayama Erasmus+ Daysacademics mobility from April 10 to 14, 2023 for seven USMB administrative staff.
+• Okayama Mission Erasmus+ Days: training mobility from April 10 to 14, 2023, for seven members of the USMB administrative staff.

-Objectives: Participation in a week of immersion and exchange of best practices within the international relations department of Okayama University on the occasion of the Erasmus Days to use Okayama as an example of how Japanese universities operate and how they differ from USMB's practices in the participants' various fields of expertise.
+Objectives: Participation in a week of immersion and exchange of best practices within the International Relations Office at Okayama University during Erasmus Days in order to understand, using Okayama as an example, how Japanese universities operate and how they differ from USMB practices in the participants' various fields of expertise.

 https://chenevieruraokayamauniv.files.wordpress.com/2023/05/news-erasmus-day-long-2.pdf